KeyAuth-Archive/KeyAuth-Protected-Loader/README.md

  2. Add your KeyAuth Information to variables.h
  3. Once you have done that scroll down in the main and configure the downlaod file if you want.
- 5. add ;winmm.lib as an additional library to your project for the music to work
+ 5. Add ;winmm.lib as an additional library to your project for the music to work
  4. Build on Release x64
 ```